pingcap/docs/dashboard/dashboard-faq.md

 1. On TiDB Dashboard, click **Advanced Debugging** > **Profiling Instances** > **Continuous Profiling**.

 2. In the displayed window, click **Open Settings**.
-Switch on the button under **Enable Feature** on the right.
-Modify the value of **Retention Duration** as required or retain the default value.
+In the **Settings** area on the right, switch **Enable Feature** on, and modify the default value of **Retention Duration** if necessary.

 3. Click **Save** to enable this feature.

 ![Enable the feature](/media/dashboard/dashboard-conprof-start.png)

-If NgMonitoring still fails to start after the preceding steps, contact PingCAP technical support for help.
+If NgMonitoring still fails to start after these steps, contact PingCAP technical support for help.